backdrop-contrib/abuseipdb_report/README.md

 Installation
 ------------
-Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules
-**Please note:** [PHP cURL](http://php.net/manual/en/curl.setup.php) library must be installed on your server.
+Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules **Please note:** [PHP cURL](http://php.net/manual/en/curl.setup.php) library must be installed on your server.

 Configuration and usage
 -----------------------
 Administration page is available via menu *Administration > Configuration > Web services > AbuseIPDB report* (admin/config/services/abuseipdb_report).

 You need your own free [API key](https://www.abuseipdb.com/register).
+You can also use multiple keys for different sites.
 Right after saving this key you can report abusive IP and enable automated reporting in the Antiscan module (version 1.x-1.0.4 or above).

+**Screenshots** are available at https://findlab.net/projects/abuseipdb-report

 Credit
 ------